-Adequate refrigerant charge for the matching HSVTC evaporator coil and 15 feet of lineset is supplied with the condensing unit.
-If using evaporator coils other than HSVTC coil it maybe necessary to add or remove refrigerant to attain proper charge.
+Adequate refrigerant charge for the matching evaporator coil or air handler and 15 feet of lineset is supplied with the condensing unit.
+If using evaporator coils or air handlers other than HSVTC coil it maybe necessary to add or remove refrigerant to attain proper charge.
 If line set exceeds 15 feet in length, refrigerant should be added at .6 ounces per foot of liquid line.